Mahakatha

 What is the origin of the 108 Names of Shiva Chant?

-The 108 Names of Shiva originate from the Shiva Purana, specifically the Vidyeshwara Samhita section, where Sage Vidyeshwara reveals these divine names to Lord Parvati.
+The 108 Names of Shiva originate from the Shiva Purana, specifically the Vidyeshwara Samhita section, where Sage Vidyeshwara reveals these divine names to Goddess Parvati.
 This revelation occurred during a sacred dialogue between Shiva and his consort, making it a teaching rooted in divine wisdom itself.
 The practice integrates Vedic, Puranic, and tantric traditions spanning millennia.
 The number 108 appears throughout Vedic mathematics and astronomy (the distance from Earth to Sun is roughly 108 solar diameters), symbolizing cosmic completeness.
 Similar compilations appear in other scriptures like the Lalita Sahasranama (1000 names of Devi), establishing the 108-name format as a canonical structure in Hindu devotional literature.
 This chant represents an integrated spiritual technology refined over centuries by yogis, saints, and tantric masters seeking direct communion with Shiva consciousness.

 How do I pronounce and chant these names correctly?